Jermaine Johnson II

-Jermaine Curtis Johnson II (born January 7, 1999) is an American football defensive end for the New York Jets of the National Football League (NFL).
-He played college football at Independence CC and Georgia before transferring to Florida State in 2021 where he was named the ACC Defensive Player of the Year.
-Johnson was drafted by the New York Jets with the twenty-sixth overall pick of the 2022 NFL Draft.
+Jermaine Curtis Johnson II (born January 7, 1999) is an American professional football linebacker for the New York Jets of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Florida State Seminoles, where he was named the ACC Defensive Player of the Year.
+He also played junior college football for the Independence Pirates.
+Johnson was selected by the Jets in the first round of the 2022 NFL draft.

-Early life and high school
+Early life

 Johnson grew up in Eden Prairie, Minnesota, and attended Eden Prairie High School.
-As a senior he was named All-Metro after recording 37 tackles and seven sacks.
-Johnson was academically ineligible to play NCAA Division I football after graduating with a 1.9 GPA.
+As a senior, he was named All-Metro after recording 37 tackles and seven sacks.
+Johnson was academically ineligible to play NCAA Division I football after graduation.

 College career

 Johnson began his collegiate career at Independence Community College.
-While at Independence, he was featured in the fourth season of the Netflix documentary series Last Chance U where he played under head coach Jason Brown.
+While at Independence, he was featured in the fourth season of the Netflix documentary series Last Chance U, where he played under head coach Jason Brown.
 As a freshman, he had 58 tackles, eight sacks and three forced fumbles.
 Johnson transferred to the University of Georgia following the season.

 Johnson played in every game for the Georgia Bulldogs as a sophomore, where he had 20 tackles and 2.5 sacks.
 As a senior, he finished third on the team with four sacks with 16 total tackles and 11 quarterback hurries.
-Towards the end of the season Johnson entered the transfer portal and enrolled at Florida State for his final season of NCAA eligibility.
-Johnson had seven tackles, 2.5 tackles for loss and 1.5 sacks in his first game for the Seminoles, a 41-38 overtime loss to Notre Dame, and was named the Atlantic Coast Conference Defensive Lineman of the Week.
+Towards the end of the season, Johnson entered the transfer portal and enrolled at Florida State University for his final season of NCAA eligibility.
+Johnson had seven tackles, 2.5 tackles for loss and 1.5 sacks in his first game for the Florida State Seminoles, a 41–38 overtime loss to the Notre Dame Fighting Irish, and was named the Atlantic Coast Conference Defensive Lineman of the Week.
 He was named the ACC Defensive Player of the Year and first-team All-ACC after he finished the season with 70 tackles and led the ACC with 18 tackles for loss and 12 sacks.

 Professional career

-New York Jets

-Johnson was selected in the first round with the 26th overall pick by the New York Jets in the 2022 NFL Draft.
+Johnson was selected in the first round with the 26th overall pick by the New York Jets in the 2022 NFL draft.
+In week 14, against the Buffalo Bills, he blocked a punt that resulted in a safety.
+As a rookie, he appeared in 14 games and recorded 2.5 sacks and 29 total tackles.
+In week 17 of the 2023 season, he had 37-yard interception return for a touchdown against the Browns.
+In the 2023 season, he started in all 17 games.
+He finished with 7.5 sacks, 55 total tackles, one interception, seven passes defended, one forced fumble, and one fumble recovery.

+On September 16, 2024, Johnson announced that he had suffered a torn Achilles tendon in the Jets' week 2 game against the Tennessee Titans, and would miss the remainder of the season as a result.

+On April 21, 2025, the Jets picked up the fifth-year option on Johnson's contract.